minitecnia/Noisy_Speech_To_Text/README.md

 Go to main folder (root) and type the next command for creating a running virtual environment:

-env.bat
+> env.bat

-Type the next command to run app:
+For running App type the next command:

-python app.py
+> python app.py

 When running application in local mode, Flask opens a socket in port 5000.
 We can navigate writting in our web browser: http://localhost:5000/